ShowGamesShowGames

 • Bliss: Peace, contentment, satisfaction

-Kier believed these five emotions drove human behavior.
-MDR's job seems to be sorting data by emotional "charge"—but whose emotions, and to what end?
+Kier believed these five emotions drove all human behavior.
+So MDR's job seems to be sorting data by emotional "charge"—but whose emotions?
+And to what end?

-Theory 1: Emotional Data from Severed Employees The numbers represent emotional data extracted from innies.
+Theory 1: Emotional Data from Severed Employees The numbers represent emotional data extracted from innies themselves.
 By sorting them, employees are essentially processing their own feelings, creating a feedback loop that keeps them docile.
+This one makes me deeply uncomfortable.

-Theory 3: Something Supernatural Kier Eagan's writings have a religious quality.
+Theory 3: Something Supernatural Kier Eagan's writings have a religious quality that's hard to ignore.
 Perhaps MDR is sorting something metaphysical—souls, sins, or something beyond current understanding.
+The show has enough weirdness that I wouldn't rule this out.

-Theory 4: It's Meaningless The cruelest possibility: the work has no purpose.
+Theory 4: It's Meaningless The cruelest possibility, and honestly the one I find most compelling: the work has no purpose.
 It exists only to give severed employees something to do, keeping them trapped in an eternal present of manufactured productivity.
+The work is the punishment.

-Without giving away everything, Season 2 expanded our understanding of MDR's work and its connection to Lumon's larger goals.
-The department's output connects to other floors in ways that suggest the "data" isn't just numbers—it might be something far more personal.
+Without giving away everything—because you deserve to experience it—Season 2 expanded my understanding of MDR's work and its connection to Lumon's larger goals in ways I did NOT expect.
+The department's output connects to other floors in ways that suggest the "data" isn't just numbers.
+It might be something far more personal.

-Experience the disorienting tedium of MDR with our Macrodata Refinement game.
+I built a Macrodata Refinement game that captures the disorienting tedium of the MDR experience.
 Sort numbers by feeling, meet your quota, and see if you can figure out what it all means.
-(Hint: You probably can't.
-Welcome to Lumon.)

 Play Macrodata Refinement